microsoft/aed-content-nasa-su20/Learn/launch-project/2-data-collection-and-manipulation/includes/5-clean-data.md

 lanch_data.head()
  ```

 Next, since computers only know how to read numbers, we will convert the text into numbers.
-As an example, we will use a "1" if a rocket is crewed and a "0" if a rocket is uncrewed.
+As an example, we will use a "1" if a rocket is crewed and a "0" if a rocket is un-crewed.

  ```Python
 ## As part of the data cleaning process we have to convert text data to numerical because computers only understand numbers